 Sales and Marketing

 Comcast offers its services directly to residential and business customers through call centers, door-to-door selling, direct mail advertising, television advertising, Internet advertising, local media advertising, telemarketing, and retail outlets.
-In 2012 Verizon became an agent to sell Comcast cable services in many markets.

-Comcast spent about $5 billion on advertising, marketing, and promotion expenses during fiscal 2013.
+Comcast spent about $5.1 billion on advertising, marketing, and promotion expenses during fiscal 2013.